frank-cywong/APCSFinalProject/README.md

 		- Set up system for persistent file based data storage and DataLoader class
 		- Implement a high score mechanism which also acts as a test for persistent data storage
 	- Nicholas:
+		- Changed the board so that it resembled a grid